 On the 21st (second last day) of our Kanchenjunga trek, we drive from Khamdime to Bhadrapur which also costs about NRP 1000 on a public bus.
 The cost of hiring a local jeep is USD 200 to 250 which can be shared with 6 to 8 people.

-In you are unsure of the Kanchenjunga trek, you can also check out 15 other best treks in Nepal.
+If you are unsure of the Kanchenjunga trek, you can also check out 15 other best treks in Nepal.

-|please feel free to contact us, if you are looking for someone like i just described ( email: email@example.com|
+|please feel free to contact us, if you are looking for someone like I just described ( email: email@example.com|

 Cost of Guide/ Porter to Kanchenjunga

 Now, this makes a major part of your Kanchenjunga Trekking.
 Since this is a restricted region, you will need to hire a licensed trekking guide to Kanchenjunga.
 The cost of the guide ranges from USD 20 to USD 30/day.
 These English-speaking guides are very familiar with your trekking route and come in handy during an emergency.
 Having a good relationship with a travel guide makes your journey even better.
 They will help you build a better relationship with the locals, find a hotel, and order food.
-Our guides at Himalayan masters are also trained for first aid and emergency conditions.
+Our guides at Himalayan Masters are also trained in first aid and emergency conditions.

 Next, you will need a porter.
 Since Kanchenjunga Trek is a completely remote hike route, you need to carry everything you need for the journey.
 This makes your bag very heavy, and hiring a porter is an easier way to deal with the load.
 You can hire one or two porters (one porter often carries the bag of two people if it’s not that heavy) as per your will.
 The cost of a porter is about USD 15 to USD 20/ day.
 Now, multiply the cost by the number of days, and there you got the cost for the guide and porter.

-Traveling in a group helps you save a lot for a guide and porter.
+Travelling in a group helps you save a lot for a guide and porter.
 An experienced person can effectively guide a group of 6 to 8 people and a porter can carry the load of 2 people.
 Hiring both a guide and a porter as a Solo traveler is quite expensive.